boy0001/FastAsyncWorldedit/.github/ISSUE_TEMPLATE.md

 **Checklist**:
 <!--- Make sure you've completed the following steps (put an "X" between of brackets): -->
+- [] I read the information at the top of the issue stating that versions up to 1.12 are classified as legacy and receive limited to none support.
+Given that, I understand that my issue won't receive an answer or fix anytime soon since my version is very old and I should update my server to a newer version of minecraft.
 - [] I made sure that I'm using FAWE on 1.12.2 or lower
 - [] I included a `/fawe debugpaste` link
 - [] I made sure there aren't duplicates of this report [(Use Search)](https://github.com/boy0001/FastAsyncWorldedit/issues?utf8=%E2%9C%93&q=is%3Aissue)